astronomer/airflow-guides/guides_in_progress/airflow-and-hashicorp-vault.md

     For the purposes of this example, `smtp_default` is the secret name we're using.
 You can store arbitrary key/value pairs in this secret.
 By default, Airflow will look for the `conn_uri` inside the `smtp_default` key.

+## Retreiving Connections from Vault

-6. **Add an Example DAG.** Add an Example DAG to the Airflow distribution that you've installed to your virtual environment so that you can verify connections are being successfully retrieved from the Vault.
+1. **Add an Example DAG.** Add an Example DAG to the Airflow distribution that you've installed to your virtual environment so that you can verify connections are being successfully retrieved from the Vault.
 Here's one you can use:

         from airflow import DAG
         from airflow.operators.python_operator import PythonOperator